John Bright (biblical scholar)

-John Bright (1908–1995) was an American biblical scholar and the author of several books, including the influential A History of Israel (1959), currently in its fourth edition (2000).
+John Bright (1908–1995) was an American biblical scholar and the author of several books, including the influential A History of Israel (1959), a fourth edition of which was published in 2000.
 He was closely associated with the American school of biblical criticism pioneered by William F. Albright, which sought to marry archaeology to a defense of the reliability of the Bible, especially the earlier books of the Old Testament.

 Biography

 Born on September 25, 1908, in Chattanooga, Tennessee, and attended Presbyterian College, where he earned his Bachelor of Arts degree in 1928.
 He received a Bachelor of Divinity degree from Union Theological Seminary (now Union Presbyterian Seminary) in Virginia in 1931, followed by a Master of Theology degree in 1933.
 His master's thesis was titled A Psychological Study of the Major Prophets.
 In the winter of 1931–32, Bright participated in an archaeological campaign at Tell Beit Mirsim, where he met William Foxwell Albright of Johns Hopkins University, who became his mentor.
 He also participated in a dig at Bethel in 1935.
 In the autumn of that year he studied under Albright at Johns Hopkins University but dropped out later due to insufficient funds to continue his studies; he then briefly occupied a position as the assistant pastor of First Presbyterian Church in Durham, North Carolina.
 He was able to resume his studies at Johns Hopkins while pastor of Catonsville Presbyterian Church in Baltimore, and completed his doctoral degree in 1940.
 His dissertation was titled The Age of King David: A Study in the Institutional History of Israel.
 He then went back to Union Theological Seminary, where he was appointed to the Cyrus H. McCormick Chair of Hebrew and Old Testament Interpretation, a position he held until his retirement in 1975.
 He died in Richmond, Virginia, on March 26, 1995.